Hande

 Schedule a Duna demo | Read the AI memo

-2. Dotfile - KYB workflow with AI agents
+2. Fenergo - Legacy CLM with AI agents

-Best fit: operations-led teams that have already selected their KYB data and screening providers and want a clean orchestration layer to sequence them, with jurisdiction-based workflow adaptation.
+Best fit: operations-led teams that have already selected their KYB data and screening providers and want a clean orchestration layer to sequence them, with the option to draw on Moody's underlying data.
 Strongest fit for teams treating KYB as a vendor-routing problem rather than a system-of-record problem.

 Other categories to note